Fabrica ecclesiae: Officials

 In the councils of the thirteenth century frequent mention is made of laymen, chosen by their fellow laymen to participate in the administration of temporal affairs; at the same time the rights of the parish priest and of ecclesiastical authority were maintained.
 A reaction is visible in the councils of the fourteenth, fifteenth and sixteenth centuries which undertake to check the tendency towards an exclusively lay administration of the parochial property.

 Eventually the Council of Trent (Sess.
 XXII de ref. c. ix) admitted participation in the administration of ecclesiastical property, but demanded that at all times and in all places the lay administrators render an annual account to the bishop or to his delegate.
 As no general law has determined either the competency or the composition of fabric committees (conseils de fabrique) there has been in this respect very great variations.
 In modern times secular power has frequently interfered in the administration of ecclesiastical property set apart for purposes of worship, and in the organization of church fabrics.
 In most European countries, the State regulates the administration of ecclesiastical property, and the proceedings of church fabrics.
-(See under Ecclesiastical BUILDINGS an outline of the regulations in force.)